fidenzacademy/knowledge-base/General/GIT.md

 Under the hood that tool just create, delete, etc branches for us with few different commands.
 You don't even need to install and use `git-flow` tool to use Git Flow.

+Make sure to describe a commit message well on what it contains.
+[Bad Commit Messages Hall of Shame](https://www.codelord.net/2015/03/16/bad-commit-messages-hall-of-shame/)

 Since now you have mastered the ways of ~~Jedi~~ Git.
 Feel free to use any Git client you like or stick with CLI.

 ### Resources